commercelayer/mfe-checkout/README.md

 3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers/) and [API reference](https://docs.commercelayer.io/api/).

 4. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
-You should generate this in your sales channel or use our JavaScript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).
+You should generate this in your sales channel or use our Javascript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).

 5. Create an [order](https://docs.commercelayer.io/api/resources/orders) associated with some line items.